 Recent research that surveyed 1,528 Australian employees, highlights that workplace bullying is affecting your staff mental health.
-Magee et al, researchers at the University of Wollongong, found that almost half of Australian workers experienced some form of workplace bullying in their life time.
+Magee et al, researchers at the University of Wollongong, found that almost half of Australian workers experienced some form of workplace bullying in their lifetime.
 They define workplace bullying as repeated and unreasonable behaviours directed towards a worker or group of workers, including unreasonable work demands or targeting personal characteristics.
-For this post, we look at this research to identify how workplace bullying affects employee mental health and what it means for your business.
+For this article, we look at this research to identify how workplace bullying affects employee mental health and what it means for your business.

 Poor mental health has been linked to numerous physical and psychological symptoms, including headaches, chronic neck pain, type 2 diabetes, sleep problems, anxiety, depression, post-traumatic stress symptoms, suicidal ideation and others.
 Bullying has been most strongly associated with post-traumatic stress symptoms, depression, and anxiety.
-Exposure to bullying is also associated with work-related and behavioral outcomes such as intent to leave, lack of commitment, job dissatisfaction and absenteeism (increased sick days).
+Exposure to bullying is also associated with work-related and behavioural outcomes such as intent to leave, lack of commitment, job dissatisfaction and absenteeism (increased sick days).

 In a workplace environment where employees continuously interact with each other things can escalate very quickly.
-Victims are typically subjected to aggressive behavior that is diﬃcult to pinpoint due to their indirect and discrete nature.
+Victims are typically subjected to aggressive behaviour that is diﬃcult to pinpoint due to their indirect and discrete nature.
 If the bullying is allowed to continue, more direct aggressive acts can occur.
 The victim may become isolated and avoided or humiliated in public.
 Both overt physical and psychological aggression may be used.

 Workplace bullying has been shown to have significant negative impacts in the workplace.
 There is evidence of increased absenteeism and presenteeism, higher rates of staff turnover and high legal costs when cases erupt.
 It is estimated that workplace bullying costs Australian organisations between $6-$36 billion a year.
 There is also evidence that it can seriously impact employee mental health.